 Canadarm3's smaller arm will be equipped to transfer mission-critical material between the interior and the exterior of the space station.

-The small arm will be able to help repair the larger arm in space if necessary.
-This means that, thanks to advances in autonomy and artificial intelligence, Canadarm3 will be able to maintain itself in space – swapping out parts and keeping itself constantly ready to perform precise operations.
+The small arm will be able to help repair the larger arm in space if necessary and reduce the need for astronaut spacewalks.
+This means that, thanks to advances in autonomy, Canadarm3 will be able to maintain itself in space and swap out parts.
+In addition, Canadarm3 will benefit from the latest developments in artificial intelligence to plan the robotic missions, optimize resources and monitor system performance.

 How Canadarm3 will move on the Gateway